Escherichia coli at a glance

 Symptoms: If the gastrointestinal tract is affected, vomiting, diarrhea, which may be blood-tinged.
 If the uterus is affected, fever, loss of appetite, lethargy, and in some cases discharge from the vagina.

 Treatment: E. coli is treated with antibiotics to kill the bacteria as well as supportive care, including fluids and nutritional support.

-Escherichia coli (E. coli) is a bacteria which usually resides in the gastrointestinal tract of mammals (including cats and humans) without incident.
-There are hundreds of strains of E. Coli, most of which are harmless; however, some strains are pathogenic, resulting in sickness.
+Escherichia coli (E. coli) is a bacteria that usually resides in the gastrointestinal tract of mammals (including cats and humans) without incident.
+Over 700 subtypes of E. Coli have been identified, most of which are harmless; however, some strains are pathogenic, resulting in sickness.

 1) When normal gastrointestinal bacteria find their way to other parts of the body, such as with urinary tract infections.

 2) When a cat consumes a pathogenic strain of E. Coli.

 The average incubation period is 3-6 days.
 Symptoms of E. Coli depend on the location and strain of the bacteria.
 The current health status of your cat can also play a role in the development of E. Coli with certain conditions such as diabetes, kidney disease and hyperadrenocorticism (Cushing’s syndrome) making them more prone to urinary tract infection.